 Bihar Elections 2020: Daughter of truck driver worth Rs 88.97 crore is richest candidate

 New Delhi, Oct 19: Manorama Devi, the JD(U) candidate from Atri in Gaya is contesting the elections for the first time as Nitish Kumar's nominee.
-However she is in the limelight for her assets which are worth Rs 89.77 crore.
+However, she is in the limelight for her assets which are worth Rs 89.77 crore.

 Her father was a truck driver and husband a muscle man turned politician.
 Her son on the other hand is serving a life term for murder.
-Her own assets are worth Rs 53.19 crore, while her family's assets are worth Rs 89 crore, which include assets owned by her husband Bindi Yadav, who passed away due to COVID-19 in July this year.
+Her own assets are worth Rs 53.19 crore, while her family's assets are worth Rs 89 crore, which includes assets owned by her husband Bindi Yadav, who passed away due to COVID-19 in July this year.

 She married Yadav around 30 years back.
 Yadav was initially with the RJD before moving to the JD(U).
 Their son Rocky was awarded a life term for killing a class 12 boy Aditya Sachdeva in a road rage in 2016 at Gaya.